Useful information for property owners in Spain

 First of all, I’d like to point out that the content of this post is aimed at Non Residents owning a property in Spain (although most of it applies to residents as well).

-We will take for granted that you or your lawyer has already completed the purchase, signing the title deeds before the notary, and that the deeds have been registered in the Land Registry, after paying the appropriate taxes.
+We will take for granted that you or your lawyer has already completed the purchase, signing the title deeds before the notary, and that he will take care of registration in the Land Registry, after paying the appropriate taxes.
 Now, what’s next?

 Changing the utility contracts into your name and arranging standing orders at the bank: